Exiv2/exiv2/README-CONAN.md

 ##### Changing profile settings

-One of the most important **profile** settings to be adjusted in your conan profile when working on Linux is the field
+One of the most important **profile** settings to be adjusted in your conan profile when working on Linux is the field:

 ```bash
 compiler.libcxx=libstdc++11  # Possible values: libstdc++, libstdc++11, libc++